Leo3965/Leo3965/README.md

 :notebook_with_decorative_cover: I’m currently learning : Python, Javascript

 ### A bit about myself
 When I was young I enjoyed solving math exercises, so when I started programming it was like love at first sight.
-Programming for me a hobby, work, a way to improve how we interact with the world and ourselves.
+Programming for me is a hobby, work, a way to improve how we interact with the world and ourselves.

 ### How to reach me: